ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+years.
+Near the grave stood a venerable ap- i
+ple tree, when and by whom planted is not
+known.
+This tree had sent two of its main
+roots in the graves of Mr. andt Mrs. Williamns.
+The larger root had pushed its way through
 the ear!th till it reached the precise spot occu­
 pied by the skull of Roger Williams.
 There,
 making a turn as if going round the skull, it